Digital Platforms: A Gateway To Social Change…

 9am – I went to the Annandale Shops in my PJs to buy the Paper.

-I rolled out of bed after my first proper sleep in a week (5 Hours).
+I rolled out of bed after my first proper sleep in a week.
 I raced up to the newsagent.
-I was shocked when asked for $3.20.
+I was shocked when asked for $3.20 (papers really are struggling).
 The Saturday SMH was thicker than I remembered.
-We made it with full colour.
-It was tangible proof of digital people power.
+The response made it with full colour.
+It was a tangible result of the campaign efforts.

 I posted on FB asking the community to voice opinions on the article

-Through the words of Mr Bragg, conversation and observations It was clear.
-We need to empower ourselves and encourage those around us to trust in the idea of speaking up.
-I wanted to encourage our community to voice their opinions in a digital setting.
+I wanted to encourage my personal Facebook community to voice their opinions in a digital setting.
 To train our brains not to be afraid of being wrong – or cut down for expressing ideas – especially if they are filled with positive intentions.
 Read post here.

 I gathered comments from friends and family from all walks of life re Maley’s article.
 There we hundreds – from strangers, old friends, new friends, family etc. It was empowering to see the energy each person piled into their peaceful and thoughtful responses.